inwtx/Secure-cell-phone-browsing/README.md

 <b><i>I. Download instructions:</i></b>

-<b>A. Go to the Google Play Store, type Firefox in the search box, and download the Firefox browser and install it.
+<b>A. Go to the Google Play Store, type Firefox in the search box, and download the Firefox browser and install it on your phone.
 The one you want is outlined in the red box:</b>
 <p align="left">
   <img src="/images/scene1.png" width="360" height="217">
 </p>